skalingclouds/agentic-doc/README.md

 ### Parse Large PDF Files

-**A single REST API call can only handle up to 2 pages at a time.** This library automatically splits a large PDF into multiple calls, uses a thread pool to process the calls in parallel, and stitches the results back together as a single result.
+**A single REST API call can only handle up to certain amount of pages at a time** (see [rate limits](https://docs.landing.ai/ade/ade-rate-limits#maximum-pages-per-document)).
+This library automatically splits a large PDF into multiple calls, uses a thread pool to process the calls in parallel, and stitches the results back together as a single result.

 We've used this library to successfully parse PDFs that are 1000+ pages long.